 Chu investigates seed sovereignty and cultural loss across Southeast Asia as they came to be shaped by infrastructural and social factors.
 Ng explores the intersections of grief, rituals, ancestor worship and Chinese religions, as well as the complex relationship between museum acquisition processes in relation to social forms of art.
 Yamin focuses on histories of eSports and its ecosystem(s) from a Southeast Asian vantage point to consider nationalism, capitalist logics and queer games communities.
-Their written reflections are available here:

 Present Realms reflects the shared and interactive working environment that defines SAM Residencies.
 By inviting participation from visitors, it intends to extend the dialogue on critical questions raised by the artists through their works.

 SAM Residencies is committed to supporting the development of innovative artistic and curatorial practices that respond to current global discourses.
 Developed in line with SAM’s vision of engaging local and international artistic communities across a wide range of disciplines, the programme will feature four residency types to support emerging and innovative practices, facilitate collaboration and foster understanding of art among the general public .
 The studio-based residencies are open to artists, curators, art organisations, artist-run spaces, and community- and education-focused art practitioners .
 For more information, visit https://www.singaporeartmuseum.sg/residencies.